donotknow/miniature-octo-tribble/README.md

 Feel free to test it out!
-Clone this repo, `npm install`, and (if you don't have gulp installed via NPM globally) `./node_modules/gulp/bin/gulp.js`.
+Clone this repo, `npm install`, and (if you don’t have gulp installed via NPM globally) `./node_modules/gulp/bin/gulp.js`.

 This was my first time using [Travis](https://travis-ci.org/donotknow/miniature-octo-tribble)